 Just a word of advice: make sure you don’t pick so many resolutions that you can’t give each of them the attention it deserves.

 You may also want to consider taking out an online loan if an unexpected emergency blindsides your budget.
 Something like an installment loan may help you pay your emergency expenses if your savings fall short of what you need.
-For more information on how to use an installment loan in an emergency, click here.
+For more information on how to use an installment loan in an emergency, learn more about your options for emergency loans.

 Any one of these financial goals may take a lot of effort and time to achieve.
 Taking on too many may stretch you too thin, and you might not have the energy to stick with all of them.
 Exhausted and discouraged, you may be tempted to give up on your financial goals altogether.